kappter/fileez/grok/README.markdown

 ## Overview

 The File Analysis Tool is a web-based educational app for computer science students to explore file structures and cryptography.
 Built with HTML, JavaScript, and CSS, it visualizes file bytes, highlights sensitive data, extracts metadata, and supports encryption/decryption.
-It includes a table of selectable rectangles to highlight key file sections (e.g., file name, extension) in the hex viewer.
+It includes a table of selectable rectangles to highlight key file sections (e.g., file name, extension, created date/time) in the hex viewer.
 Ideal for learning file formats, binary/hex representation, and data security.

 ## Features